 - Oil: At the margin, less diesel will be used for power generation in remote areas.
 Expect this to continue.
 It is not a large part of the oil market, but it will mean oil demand will be weaker than they would have otherwise been.

 - Electricity Transmission: Will these companies get bailed out?
-Will they be allowed to increase prices to offset falling customers, or will they take the pain of the “death spiral”?
+Will increased prices to offset falling customers be allowed?
+Or will companies take the pain of the “death spiral”?
 It is a country by country decisions – lots of risk in this trade.

 - Electricity Production: The toughest thing about an investment today for these companies is that the company who builds a solar array next year will have lower costs than the one who built last year.
 Plus the regulatory risks from the “death spiral”.
 Another risky trade.

 None of this relies on carbon taxes.
 Carbon taxes will only accelerate these changes.